37 Super Real Fibromyalgia Statistics & Facts for 2021

 Is fibromyalgia real?

+Yes, without a doubt.
 Fibromyalgia is a very real and serious medical condition, even though its causes are still relatively unknown.
 Millions of adults and children suffer from it all around the world, and there is currently no cure, just medications that could alleviate some of the symptoms.
 People who suffer from this condition deal with many challenges and pain that often interfere with their day-to-day lives.

 What can be mistaken for fibromyalgia?